aayushdewangan11/AayushDewanganPortfolio/README.md

 # Aayush Dewangan Porfolio

-This is aportfolio of Aayush Dewangan currently pursuing B.Tech in Data Science & Artificial Intelligence from IIIT Naya Raipur.
+This is a portfolio of Aayush Dewangan currently pursuing B.Tech in Data Science & Artificial Intelligence from IIIT Naya Raipur.

 ## Technologies Used: